Figuring Out Gas & Galaxies In Enzo (FOGGIE) XI: Circumgalactic O VI Emission Traces Clumpy Inflowing Recycled Gas: Discussion

 \emph{Aspera}'s detection limit is expected to be $\sim1$--$5\times10^{-19}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ \citep{Chung2021b}, so many of the dimmer \OVI\ structures predicted by the FOGGIE simulations would not be detected.
 Figure~\ref{fig:maps_z0_limit} shows the same \OVI\ emission maps for the same simulated galaxies as in Figs.~\ref{fig:maps_z0}, now with the color bar changed so that only emission above this limit is visible.
 The smooth, extended structures are far below the detection limit, leaving only the small, clumpy structures close to the galaxy disks to be detected in \OVI\ emission.

 Even though there are not many pixels above the detection limit, the correlation of increasing median \OVI\ SB with increasing SFR still holds when considering only those pixels above \emph{Aspera}'s limit.
 The left panel of Figure~\ref{fig:sb_vs_sfr_limit} shows the median \OVI\ SB vs. SFR as in Fig.~\ref{fig:sb_vs_sfr}, but now the median \OVI\ is calculated from only those pixels that fall above \emph{Aspera}'s detection limit.
 The trend of increasing \OVI\ with increasing SFR is weaker, but it is still there---this suggests that \emph{Aspera} will be able to detect the baryon cycle as traced by \OVI.
 The dependence on SFR can be seen in a different way in the right panel of Figure~\ref{fig:sb_vs_sfr_limit}, which shows the fraction of the area within 20 kpc of the galaxy center with \OVI\ SB above \emph{Aspera}'s limit.
-The detectable area increases as the SFR increases, suggesting that bursts in the SFR not only create brighter \OVI\ emission close to the galaxy, but also create more widespread emission.
+The detectable area increases as the SFR increases, suggesting that bursts in the SFR not only create brighter \OVI\ emission close to the galaxy, but also create more widespread emission within a 20 kpc circle centered on the edge-on galaxy.
+Detecting this emission area requires CGM UV emission mappers to have a good enough spatial resolution to resolve the inner 20 kpc, but for galaxies near $z=0$, \emph{Aspera} and many other upcoming CGM UV emission probes will certainly meet this requirement.
+In addition, \citet{Saeedzadeh2025} shows that worse spatial resolution does not necessarily reduce the spatial area with detected emission above a given SB limit, just makes it more difficult to distinguish individual structures of emission.

 Other proposed upcoming instruments may have deeper sensitivities than \emph{Aspera}.
-The proposed CubeSat, JUNIPER \citep{Witt2025}, and the proposed next-generation NASA flagship, Habitable Worlds Observatory, will both detect CGM UV emission to fainter values once built and launched \citep{Burchett2025}.
-V. Saeedzadeh et al. (in prep.) explores how much of the CGM can be detected and characterized by these and various other CGM emission instruments.
+The proposed CubeSat, JUNIPER \citep{Witt2025}, and the proposed next-generation NASA flagship, Habitable Worlds Observatory, will both detect CGM UV emission to fainter values once built and launched \citep{Burchett2025}. \citet{Saeedzadeh2025} explores how much of the CGM can be detected and characterized by these and various other CGM emission instruments.
 Not only should CGM emission be readily detectable, but it also will unveil a new paradigm for our understanding of gas flows surrounding galaxies.